-5) My stats for your brand (please ask): Some people like to use my stats with their own branding.
+5) My stats for your branding (please ask): Some people like to use my stats with their own branding.
 This means they take all my numbers and make their own image.
 I strongly prefer my images to be used, so I want this to be rare.
 When this does happen though, the only thing I ask is to be clearly cited as the source of the data ON THE IMAGE so people know where the stats came from.
-Or if you use some of my data in a social media post, please cite me within the text of the post itself.
 It’s not enough to post credit in the comments, tag, or use a hashtag.
-The issue is nobody even sees a tag on Instagram, so the stats look like yours instead of mine.
+The issue is without clarity, the stats look like yours instead of mine.
 This works: “Stats from Ryan Lundquist / SacramentoAppraisalBlog.com.”

 6) Print (please ask): If you would like to print my posts, please email or text for written permission (it’s fine if we don’t know each other).
 I almost always say YES, and I love supporting what you are doing.
 Please give credit on your document: “Content by Ryan Lundquist of SacramentoAppraisalBlog.com”.

 Closing Thoughts: Part of me feels grumpy posting this, but this is about forging mutually respectful relationships.
 The truth is I work really hard to consistently push out compelling content, so my basic requests are reasonable.
 Once in a while people get bent out of shape about not copying my content verbatim, or they get upset when I ask them to abide by these basic principles.
 In short, those aren’t my people if they can’t support such a simple request.
 To me this is a marathon, and I’m all about building good relationships.

 Certified Real Estate Appraiser